ajayrtk/Kubernetes-learning/1-introduction.md

   * Responsible for Mounting volumes by reading pod configuration and creating respective directories on the host for the volume mount.
   * Collecting and reporting Node and pod status via calls to the API server.
-* Kubelet is also a controller where it watches for pod changes and utilizes the node’s container runtime to pull images, run containers, etc.
+* Kubelet is also a controller where it watches for pod changes and utilizes the node’s container runtime to pull images, run containers.
 * Following are some of the key things about kubelet.
   * Kubelet uses the CRI (container runtime interface) gRPC interface to talk to the container runtime.
   * It also exposes an HTTP endpoint to stream logs and provides exec sessions for clients.